romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What file is used to declare the security policy of a repository?
+Q: What file is used to declare the security policy of a repository?
 <details><summary>Show the answer</summary><p>

 - **SECURITY.md**